damizo2011/windows-activation-program/README.md

 # Windows/Office activation program
-This is an activation powershell script converted to an executable If you want the normal .ps1 file i link in in the releas
+This is an activation powershell script converted to an executable

+If you want the normal .ps1 file i link in in the release

 To open this program you need to have:
 Administrative permission,